-Automate management tasks on Azure virtual machines by using the SQL Server IaaS Agent Extension
+Automate management with the SQL Server IaaS Agent extension

 |Azure Key Vault integration||Enables you to automatically install and configure Azure Key Vault on your SQL Server VM.
 For more information, see Configure Azure Key Vault integration for SQL Server on Azure Virtual Machines (Resource Manager).|